slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 This page is divided into several sections.
 The first describes the process for verifying an artifact and its provenance against a set of expectations.
 The second describes how to form the expectations used to verify provenance.
-The third discusses choices software distribution and/or deployment system implementers must make regarding verifying provenance.
+The third discusses architecture choices for where provenance verification can happen.

 ## How to verify